A comparison of three ways to measure time-dependent densities with quantum simulators: Methods

+Quantum phase estimation \cite{Kitaev1995, qpe} plays an important role in the quantum algorithm zoo \cite{zoo}, it is a key sub module of many quantum algorithms \cite{PhysRevLett.103.150502, doi:10.1137/S0097539795293172,365700}.
+It is also an important procedure to measure the on-site density operator in our work.

+We'll next describe the general picture of doing the measurement of an arbitrary operator and how quantum phase estimation plays a role in our work.
 To implement the measurement of an arbitrary observable, we will consider the circuit as shown in \figref{dscirc}.
-The circuit has two parts, the half before the dashed line is for evolving the initial state for time $t$ under a fixed fermionic Hamiltonian given in second quantization as
+The circuit has two parts, the part before the dashed line is for evolving the initial state at time $t$ under a fixed fermionic Hamiltonian of chemical interests.

+The system of the most chemical interests is the interacting electron system.
+The Hamiltonian of a many-body interacting system is given by

+where $V_{ext}(\mathbf{r}_i)$ is the external potential energy consists of the interaction between the electrons and the external field.